SlimeVR/SlimeVR-Docs-Site/upload-firmware-guide.md

 1. Click the **Source Control** button, click on **Clone Repository** and enter: `https://github.com/SlimeVR/SlimeVR-Tracker-ESP.git`.

-   If you installed git while Visual Studio Code was open you may have to close it and re-open it first.
+   If you installed git while Visual Studio Code was open, you may have to close it and re-open it first.

    ![img](https://i.imgur.com/Yo6ebC5.gif)